tlin41390/MusicClassification/README.md

 ## Description of data
 The data originates from the
-[GTZAN Genre collection](http://marsyas.info/downloads/datasets.html) and contains 1000 songs from the 10 genres blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock:
+[GTZAN Genre collection](http://marsyas.info/downloads/datasets.html) and contains 1000 songs from 10 genres including blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock:
 - 1000 `.wav` [audio files](Data/genres_original)
     - One per song, 30 seconds each